knmueller/golf-scoring/README.md

 - Add top/bottom table margins <br>
 - unittests for flask <br>
 - issues with multiple open pages trying to submit scores? <br>
+--- don't think so?
+Tried 2 users in same 4some

 #### TODO 2022